fraserdscott/opcracked/README.md

 This OPCraft fork slightly modifies the [official client](https://github.com/latticexyz/opcraft/tree/main/packages/client) to make you a omnipotent, flying, insta-mining god.

-Specifically, it:
+## Changes

-- Changes the max number of `airJumps` to from 2 to 999.
+- Sets the max number of `airJumps` to 999 instead of 2.
 Repeatedly press space to fly!
 - Pauses the day/night cycle by setting the sun's `progress` to a fixed 0.25.
 Your client is perpetually midday :)
 - Sets the `MINING_DURATION` to 10 milliseconds.
 No more holding down left click - mine blocks almost instantly.
 - Removes the maximum "interaction" range by setting the `blockTestDistance` to 7100.
 Build and mine blocks any distance from your player.

+## Instructions

 Simply clone the repo and run `yarn start`, and it should sync with the official game instance.
 To play with your existing account, you will need to copy the private key into your localhost storage.